 - Used it on the bus as a workstation – I can plug in my computer, phone, and heated blanket to have everything in one place without cords strung everywhere.

-The Jackery 500 comes with a lot of bonus features as well, including a built-in flashlight, light-up display, and the ability to turn the different power options on or off to conserve power.
-It also has over-voltage protection, over-current protection, over-temperature protection.
+The Jackery 500 comes with a lot of bonus features as well, including a built-in flashlight, a light-up display, and the ability to turn the different power options on or off to conserve power.
+It also has over-voltage protection, over-current protection, and over-temperature protection.

 We were curious how long it would take to charge, and we’ve found the times given on the website hold true.
-The 500 charges by a standard plug, car plug, generator or solar panel, and you get multiple cords to make sure you have every option available to you.
+The 500 charges by a standard plug, car plug, generator, or solar panel, and you get multiple cords to make sure you have every option available to you.